IgorTimofeev/CharlotteRemote/components/RadioLib/examples/NonArduino/Tock/README.md

 expLoRaBLE board).

 libtock-c by default is bulit for RISC-V and ARM.
 RadioLib is also built for both architectures by default.
-You can skip the RISC-V RadioLib build by setting the `SKIP_RISCV` varaible.
+You can skip the RISC-V RadioLib buildElement by setting the `SKIP_RISCV` varaible.

 The RadioLib example can be built with: